Helsinki Chemicals Forum is rescheduled to 27.-28.4.2021

 - Frank Michel, Executive Director, ZDHC Foundation

-- Christina Jönsson, RISE Sweden
+- Christina Jönsson, Head of Division, RISE Research Institute of Sweden

-- Ana-Maria Blass-Rico, Administrator from DG GROW
+- Ana-Maria Blass-Rico, Administrator, REACH Unit, DG Growth, EU-Commission

 - Stephen Lamar, President, American Apparel & Footwear Association, tbc